Getting outdoors in Ontario this winter may be brisk, but it comes with a whole host of benefits for your mood and health.

 Flashlight just in case your hike is a dawdle,

 High energy snacks secured with drawstrings,

 These are a few of our essential things… (can’t you just hear Maria von Trapp’s voice?)

-A walk through a pine tree forest in crunchy snow can be dreamy, however your snowy paradise can go south quickly if you’re missing important items.
+A walk through a pine tree forest in crunchy snow can be dreamy, however your trip through a winter wonderland can go south quickly if you’re missing important items.